robertcalvert/vscode-crypto-ticker/README.md

 ]
 ```

-These custom settings create the following tickers:
+These example settings create the following tickers:

 ![Example](https://github.com/robertcalvert/vscode-crypto-ticker/raw/master/images/custom.png)

 ### Template Tags

-You can use tags within your template to customize the output as needed.
+You can use tags within your ticker template to customize the output as needed.

 ```javascript
 "template": "{symbol} {price}" // The default template